top of page

 The chapel scene and contents in the Birth of John the Baptist represents the Sainte Chapelle in Paris, built in the 13th century by the French king Louis IX to house the many holy relics (including the Shroud) ceded to him by Baldwin de Courtenay II, emperor of Constantinople.

-Van Eyck also incorporates his interest in astronomy with references to celestial objects, and points to the heavenly light transmitted through passages from Scripture.
-Just as John the Baptist (Jan) was commissioned as a witness to speak for the light (John 1 : 8), so also is Jan van Eyck in his role as an artist and illuminator.
+Van Eyck also incorporated his interest in astronomy with references to celestial objects, and points to the heavenly light transmitted through passages from Scripture.
+Just as John the Baptist (Jan) was commissioned as a witness to speak for the light (John 1 : 8), so also was Jan van Eyck in his role as an artist and illuminator.

 There is a transition theme running through the painting – a hand-over or a type of pass-over, a new-beginning, or resurrected life after death – initially expressed with the translation of the holy relics from Baldwin to Louis.